approov/web-quickstart-google-recaptcha-v3-javascript/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED

 * Access to a trial or paid Approov account
+* The Approov web SDK, `approov.js` - please email support@approov.io to request this file
 * Be [registered](https://g.co/recaptcha/v3) with Google Recaptcha V3
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
 * A web server or Docker installed